-It is essential that you maintain possession of any flood damaged items that you intend to claim against your insurance, as they may be required as evidence.
-It is possible that your local authority may offer a collective refuse collection scheme.
-Contact your local council to enquire about this.
+Any flood-damaged things that you plan to claim against your insurance must be kept in your possession, as they may be required as evidence.
+It’s likely that your municipality will provide a collective refuse collection service.
+Inquire with your local government about this.

 Start The Process Of Drying Out.

-Where your insurer is covering part or all the cost, the loss adjuster will be the main point of contact between you and the said insurance company.
-Although penultimate decisions on the claim are the responsibility of the insurance company, it is the loss adjuster who you will deal with on a regular basis.
-So do not commission any works until the insurer has agreed.
-If you are not insured though, you can start work immediately.
+If your insurer is covering some or all of the costs, the loss adjuster will be the main point of contact between you and the insurance company.
+Although the final decision on the claim will be made by the insurance company, you will be communicating with a loss adjuster on a regular basis.
+As a result, wait until the insurer has given his or her approval before commissioning any work.
+If you are uninsured, though, you can start working right immediately.